 How do these varieties differ from one another?
 Color.
 Wolf Eyes, for instance, features variegated leaves that are green and white.
 Your types of flowering dogwood trees also range in height, with minor differences in growing zones — most range from zone six to eight, with some approved for five through nine.

 Why Plant Flowering Dogwood Trees?

 If you love an interactive garden, buying flowering dogwood trees is a decision you’ll be happy you made.
 Thanks to their berries, birds are often attracted to flowering dogwood trees, which brings your landscape design to life.

 Flowering dogwood trees also thrive in areas of partial shade, but can grow in direct sunlight.
 As varieties grow between 15 to 30 feet tall, flowering dogwood trees are also versatile when it comes to where you plant them.
 Place them as a focal point by your patio or within your native plant garden.

-Tips for Choosing the Right Variety of Flowering Dogwood Trees
+How to Choose the Right Variety of Dogwood Trees

 The visual beauty of ornamental trees, from their bark to their petal shape, can be the most compelling reason for choosing a variety of flowering dogwood trees.
 It’s important to look beyond their natural beauty and consider these questions:

 - Where do you want to plant it?

 - What is its growing zone?